 - Don't maintain eye contact; look down.

 The higher the wai in front of your body, the more respect that is shown.
-Elders, teachers, public officials, and other important people receive a higher wai.
+Elders, teachers, public officials, and other important people receive higher wai.
 Monks receive the highest wai, and they do not have to return the gesture.

 To offer an even more respectful wai to monks and important people, do the same as above but hold your hands higher; bow your head until thumbs touch the tip of the nose and fingertips touch the forehead between your eyes.